PAS4023 - Church Administration and Finance

 - Ability to develop team building skills, identify and cultivate spiritual gifts, recruit volunteers, empower laity, diagnose and intervene in problems.
 (CP-8)

-- Ability to prepare, organize, and deliver a biblically sound basic scheme of administrative oversight in culturally appropriate ways, using appropriate techniques and skills.
-(CP-22)
+- Ability to prepare, organize, and deliver a biblically sound scheme of administrative oversight in culturally appropriate ways (CP-22)

 - Ability to assess and implement emerging approaches to administration in light of enduring theological (Bible, doctrine, philosophy) and contextual (historical, psychological, sociological) perspectives.
 (CP-24)